OpenCilk/infrastructure/DEVELOPER_NOTES.md

 # Debugging the OpenCilk compiler

-These notes describe tools and techniques that are typically useful for debugging the OpenCilk compiler.
+These notes describe tools and techniques that we have found to be useful for debugging the OpenCilk compiler.

 For more information on debugging LLVM, see [LLVM's documentation on submitting bug reports](https://llvm.org/docs/HowToSubmitABug.html).

-## Reducing the pass pipeline for a compiler bug using `reduce_pipeline.py`
+## Reduce the pass pipeline for a compiler bug using `reduce_pipeline.py`

 LLVM 14 comes with a Python script, `reduce_pipeline.py`, for reducing the compiler pass pipeline for triggering a compiler bug.
 The script is available in the source tree at `llvm/utils/reduce_pipeline.py`.

 Here's an example of how to use `reduce_pipeline.py`.
 Suppose that the compiler crashes on some input `foo.ll` when using `-O3` optimizations.
 The following command uses `reduce_pipeline.py` to reduce the passes from those run at `-O3` to a smaller set that also triggers a crash:

 	/path/to/llvm/utils/reduce_pipeline.py --opt-binary /path/to/build/bin/opt --passes "default<O3>" --input foo.ll --output foo_passes.ll

 The arguments to this command are as follows:
 - The `--opt-binary` argument specifies the path to a custom version of `opt` on which the crash occurs.
 Although this argument is technically optional, it is generally needed when working with a custom build of LLVM or OpenCilk.
 - The `--passes` argument is a string that specifies the initial set of passes to run, using the pass-pipeline syntax used by LLVM's new pass manager.
 This string matches the passed to `opt -passes="<string>"`.
 In this example, `"default<O3>"` is interpreted to be the set of passes run by default with `-O3` optimization enabled.
 - The `--input` argument specifies the name of the LLVM IR input that triggers the crash.
 - The `--output` argument specifies the name of the file where `reduce_pipeline.py` will save the LLVM IR to pass to the reduced set of passes to trigger a compiler crash.
 This argument, although optional, is often useful, especially when the initial set of passes is large, e.g., `default<O3>`.
 When the initial set of passes is large, the LLVM IR needed to trigger the crash on the reduced pass pipeline often won't match that needed to trigger the crash on the original pipeline.

 The set of passes and the output LLVM IR generated by this script are generally good candidates for further reducing the compiler bug using `llvm-reduce`, described next.

 ## Reducing the input to a compiler bug using `llvm-reduce`

-The `llvm-reduce` tool can also be used to reduce LLVM IR input that leads to a crash, similarly to `bugpoint`.
-The `llvm-reduce` tool operates differently from `bugpoint`, which has pros and cons for diagnosing compiler bugs.

-In contrast to `bugpoint`, the `llvm-reduce` tool takes an interestingness test script to be run to check if a given LLVM IR input contains a problem.
-As a result, it can be easier to use `llvm-reduce` than `bugpoint` to identify miscompilations other than compiler crashes, or to specify unusual pass options that are necessary to reproduce the issue.
-On the other hand, `llvm-reduce` will not automatically minimize the set of analysis and code-transformation passes to run to reproduce the issue.
-To reduce this set of passes, use the `reduce_pipeline.py` script.
+The `llvm-reduce` tool can also be used to reduce LLVM IR input that leads to a crash.
+The `llvm-reduce` tool takes an ***interestingness test script*** that it uses to check if a given LLVM IR input contains a problem.
+This test script provides significant flexibility in how it identifies interesting inputs.
+A common case is that the script will run a specific set of LLVM passes on the input via `opt` to trigger a miscompilation.
+But the script can alternatively run other tools or executables to check whether the input is interesting.

+The `llvm-reduce` tool only modifies the LLVM IR input, in an effort to find a minimal LLVM IR input that exhibits interesting behavior.
+The tool does *not* modify the test script.
+For example, in the common case where `llvm-reduce` is used to check whether a set of passes triggers a miscompilation, `llvm-reduce` will not minimize the set of passes run that trigger that miscompilation.
+To reduce the set of passes, use the `reduce_pipeline.py` script.

 To use `llvm-reduce`, first create the interestingness test script to check a given LLVM IR input.
 For example, let's assume that script is